 The video starts at the midway point of progress for this painting (tentatively titled Horse Shadows).
 Up to this point, I think I have worked on it for about 4 days, ½ to 3 hours at a time (but over the course of 18 days).
 In between there is a lot of looking, not looking (to get fresh perspective) and working on other paintings.
 (Not to mention out of the studio stuff like editing this video post.)

 To see the actual speed of paint strokes watch the 27 seconds clip below the first video.

 Not shown in either video is the paint mixing, brush cleaning…and just general scrutinizing, because that would be tedious, or I didn’t get it on camera (your choice)… (maybe next time).

 What else would you like to see from me?
 I’d love to know.
 Write it in the comments!

 For other progress videos see Megaphone and Ghost from the Medical Collar series, and another horse painting in this blog post Watch a commission develop!
-To see other horses check out the Horse portfolio and to see horses with their people check out the Family Portrait Portfolio.
+To see this painting and other horses check out the Horse portfolio, Rounds and Reflections, and for some horses with their people check out the Family Portrait Portfolio.